 Revision of the register

-The Board regularly reaches out to practitioners who have not held an APC within the previous five years, to determine whether they wish to remain on the register.
-If the Board does not receive a response from one of these practitioners, or if they confirm they do not wish to remain on the register, their name will be removed from the Board register.
+The Board regularly reaches out to practitioners who haven't held an APC within the previous five years, to determine whether they wish to remain on the register.
+If the Board doesn't receive a response from one of these practitioners, or if they confirm they don't wish to remain on the register, their name will be removed from the Board register.

-If, at a later date, these practitioners wish to return to practice in Aotearoa New Zealand, they can apply to have their name restored to the register.
+If, later, these practitioners wish to return to practice in Aotearoa New Zealand, they can apply to have their name restored to the register.

 Restoration to the register

-You must complete this process before you'll be able to apply for a new APC.
+You must complete this process before applying for a new APC.

 Returning to practise

-If you've not practised for more than three years, you may be required to practice under supervision for up to 12 months.
-In some circumstances, you may be required to complete an online examination.
-For more information, please refer to the Return-to-Practice policy, available on the resources tab of our website.
+And, if you haven't practised for more than three years you may be required to practice under supervision for up to 12 months.
+In some circumstances you may be required to complete an online examination.
+For more information, please refer to the Return to practice policy under Resources.

-Returning to practise following a break from practice of three years or more
+Returning to practise following a break of three years or more

 Criminal history check